 Write a Self-Assessment Reflection piece working from the outline provided below.
-Please note that the self-assessment is expected to reference the Personal Growth Plan written during the Discerning Vocation & Calling (formerly Mentoring/Connecting) course at the beginning of the Seminary program and updated at least once during your Trainee-Practicum Assessment.
+Please note that the self-assessment is expected to reference the Personal Growth Plan written during the Interpersonal Communication & Family Systems course at the beginning of the Seminary program and updated at least once during your Trainee-Practicum Assessment.